ritchieng/deep-learning-wizard/docs/deep_learning/intro.md

     * [x] For all diagrams that says valid padding, they refer to no padding such that your output size will be smaller than your input size.
     * [x] For all diagrams that says same padding, they refer to zero padding (padding your input with zeroes) such that your output size will be equal to your input size.

-!!! warning "Errors to be corrected"
+!!! bug "Errors to be corrected"
     As we are rapidly prototyping there may be some errors.
-For these errors stated here, they will be corrected very soon.
+For these errors stated here, they will be corrected soon.

     Feel free to report bugs, corrections or improvements on our [Github repository](https://github.com/ritchieng/deep-learning-wizard).